-The curriculum includes a component which will acquaint students with the geography, political systems, cultures and religious heterogeneity (Muslim, Christian, and Jewish) of the Arab world.
+The curriculum includes a component that will acquaint students with the geography, political systems, cultures and religious heterogeneity (Muslim, Christian and Jewish) of the Arab world.
 Special attention will be given to the 21 Arab countries which are members of the Arab League of Nations.

 In the spring of 2006, we received approval to offer Modern, Standard Arabic as part of the Core Curriculum.
 Student demand led us to add the fourth semester course (202) shortly thereafter.

 The typical student will begin with 101 (first semester Arabic) and progress to third semester Arabic (201) to complete the Core Curriculum requirement.

 Students with a strong background in Arabic (having studied it previously or learned it in a non-academic setting) may be able to skip 101, and begin with 102 (second semester Arabic).
 Anyone who has completed Arabic 102 at a college or university may satisfy the Core Curriculum requirement by taking only Arabic 201.